We have over 20 years of experience

 4. Examine Your Budget and Income Situation

 Look closely at your financial circumstances.
 Make a thorough budget considering your income, spending, and any debt.
 Deciding how to go forward depends on knowing where your money is going.
-Decide where you might cut back, such discretionary expenditures, and figure out how much you could actually afford to pay toward your mortgage.
+Decide where you might cut back, such as on discretionary expenditures, and figure out how much you could actually afford to pay toward your mortgage.

 5. Think About Marketing Your House

-6. See A Financial Advisor Or Attorney
+6. Consult a Financial Advisor or Attorney

 7. Steer Clear Of Frauds By